 Encapsulated stains (also called inclusion stains) are a special class of man-made pigments that enable bright and difficult-to-achieve colors in ceramic glazes (especially reds and oranges).
-They are a recent development in glaze technology.
-Many companies that hesitated to use these stains in the past now use them in their biggest selling products.
+Like regular stains, they are intended to be incorporated into engobe or glaze recipes, not used as a straight powder (for more information see the stain medium glossary topic).
+These are a recent development in glaze technology, and, many companies that hesitated to use them in the past now use encapsulated stains in their biggest-selling products.

 These stains can strongly pigment a glaze in amounts as low as 5% (if everything is right, see below) but up to 20% or more is needed for some colors and glazes.
 Stain companies showcase these stains (on their sample boards) using a little opacifier (e.g. 3%) in the glaze (this likely intensifies the color).

 Encapsulated stains are not, as the name suggests (and some misunderstand), a zircon capsule around an otherwise unstable compound.
 Rather, they are manufactured by sintering to form a crystalline product (in a process called encapsulation).
 Mason colours, for example, describes a yellow stain they make as the “reaction product of high temperature calcination in which Zirconium (IV) Oxide, Silicon (IV) Oxide, and Praseodymium (III, IV) Oxide (Pr6O11) in varying amounts are homogeneously and ionically interdiffused to form a crystalline matrix of zircon”.